“The human soul doesn't want to be advised, fixed or saved. It simply wants to be witnessed...exactly as it is.“

 Eye Movement Desensitization and Reprocessing (EMDR)

-I use EMDR (Eye Movement Desensitization and Reprocessing) to help the brain safely process distressing memories so they no longer feel overwhelming.
+I use EMDR to help the brain safely process distressing memories so they no longer feel overwhelming.
 I guide sessions with care and at your pace, prioritizing safety, choice, and feeling supported throughout the process.
 EMDR involves bilateral stimulation—such as eye movements, tapping, or sounds—while you briefly focus on parts of a difficult experience.
 Over time, this helps reduce emotional intensity and allows you to respond from a calmer, more grounded place in your life today.

 Somatic Therapy